eduardopeixe/marketplace/README.md

 `"message": "Product T-shirt has no inventory available"`

-And T-shirt's inventory_count is still ZERO.
+And the T-shirt's inventory_count is still ZERO.

 By replacing T-shirt's ID (5c4133250610005cfdd312c8) you can purchase any other product.

-This is the end of barebones marketplace.
+This is the end of the barebones marketplace.
 The next section will explain cart functionality.

 ---

 ## 2. Shopping Cart

 Now you can add products to a cart.
-Inventory will be affected only when cart is completed.
+Inventory will be affected only when the cart is completed.

 Let's get started.
 From the marketplace directory, please do the following: